 Bulk upload via spreadsheet is also available for expanded text ads.
 Get started

-If you received an error message when trying to save your ad, this typically means that the text in the ad has to be changed to meet one or more of the AdWords policies.
+If you received an error message when trying to save your ad, this typically means that the text in the ad has to be changed to meet one or more Google Ads policies.
 Here are some tips:

 - Use the correct character limit for each field

-- Check the proper use of punctuations and symbols
+- Check the proper use of punctuation and symbols

-- Make sure your ad text doesn't have incorrect grammar or spelling
+- Make sure that your ad text doesn't have incorrect grammar or spelling